USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 CCTM is run last in the sequence of programs.
 All of the other CMAQ programs, and the emissions and meteorological models, are used to prepare the inputs to CCTM.
 By using data that are synchronized for a particular modeling time period, model grid, vertical layer configuration, and chemical parameterization, CCTM can produce estimates of pollutant concentrations, wet and dry deposition rates, and visibility metrics.

-In addition to the core programs shown in [Figure 7‑1](#Figure7-1), the CMAQ distribution package also includes utilities for utilizing additional technical and diagnostic features in CMAQ.
-CMAQ includes  CHEMMECH and CREATE_EBI for editing existing and preparing new chemical mechanisms for CMAQ.
-The program LTNG_2D_DATA converts monthly lightning flash counts and ratios of cloud-to-cloud and cloud-to-ground flashes into an input file for CCTM.
-CALMAP creates maps of the crop calendar for use in estimating windblown dust emissions.
+In addition to the core programs shown in [Figure 7‑1](#Figure7-1), the CMAQ distribution package also includes utilities ($CMAQ_HOME/UTIL/*) and preprocessors (CMAQ_HOME/PREP/*) for utilizing additional technical and diagnostic features in CMAQ.
+CMAQ utilities include CHEMMECH and CREATE_EBI for editing existing and preparing new chemical mechanisms for CMAQ.
+CMAQ preprocessors include LTNG_2D_DATA that converts monthly lightning flash counts and ratios of cloud-to-cloud and cloud-to-ground flashes into an input file for CCTM (prior to CMAQv5.2).
+CMAQv5.2 updates the production of lightning NOx by using hourly NLDN data.
+The CMAQ preprocessor CALMAP creates maps of the crop calendar for use in estimating windblown dust emissions.

 This chapter provides detailed descriptions of the CMAQ programs and utilities.
 Information about the third-party libraries used by CMAQ—such as I/O API, netCDF, and MPI available in [Chapter 6](CMAQ_OGD_ch06_req_lib.md).